Sunkentoaster/flyingpaperclips/content/post/red_cabbage_as_a_ph_indicator.md

 +++
 date = "2005-03-01"
 categories = ["experiment"]
-title = "red cabbage as a pH indicator"
+title = "Red Cabbage as a pH Indicator"
 +++